 We are the Washington County Democrats.
 What does it mean to be a county party?

 This is exactly why the county party plays a very important role in educating our neighbors about these other candidates.
-The county party is really the ground-level grassroots foundation of the Democratic Party.
-It is the county party that helps these local candidates get elected, and it is these positions that really influence what happens in your county.
-Of course, the county party also works to elect candidates at higher levels of office as well – all the way up to the president!
+The county party is the ground-level grassroots foundation of the Democratic Party.
+The county party is actively engaged at the local level and helps local candidates get elected.
+It is these elected positions that influence what happens in your county and in your neighborhood.
+The county party also works to get candidates at higher levels of office elected as well – all the way up to the president!

 How did they do it?